 That last question is more important than it might seem.
 Several smaller platforms in the UK market have closed or been acquired in the past three years, leaving firms mid-implementation with no migration support.
 A platform backed by a stable, funded business with a clear product roadmap is a lower-risk choice than the cheapest option on the market.

 The monthly subscription is only part of the cost.
+To understand the full picture, inside a mortgage adviser's week shows where the hours actually go before and after switching to a purpose-built CRM.
 A full accounting should include:

 A platform that costs £120 per user per month and saves each adviser four hours per week is cheaper than a £60 platform that saves one hour.
 Work out the maths for your specific firm size and case volume before treating the subscription price as the primary comparison point.